Fire Department Fire Hall Fire Prevention Burning By-Law Fire Inspections Firefighter Recruitment

 What do I need to know about the Steinbach Fire Department?

 The Steinbach Fire Department is a paid-on-call department.
 This means we are paid only for fire calls and training that we attend.
 We are NOT a full-time department.
-Our fire district covers an area of approximately 73 square miles and includes the City of Steinbach and the towns of Mitchell and Blumenort.
-The Steinbach Fire Department responds to about 360 calls per year.
+The Steinbach Fire Department responds to about 300 calls per year.

 What can I expect?